Reviewed for accuracy: July 2026

 Parents may worry that their children are trying to interfere or anticipate an inheritance they should not be thinking about.
 Adult children may worry that they sound greedy, insensitive or controlling.
 A surviving spouse may assume they know enough -- until they are suddenly faced with paperwork, providers, old pensions, online accounts and documents they have never seen before.

-The discomfort is understandable.
-Money is private.
-Ageing is emotional.
+The discomfort is understandable -- money is private, ageing is emotional, and the topic carries a weight that most families would rather avoid.
 But the cost of not having this conversation is almost always higher than the discomfort of having it.
 That is why the framing matters so much.
 This should not be presented as a conversation about inheritance.
 It should be presented as a conversation about reducing stress and protecting the surviving partner.
 A better opening is: "I am not asking about amounts.
 I just want to know that if one of you ever needed help, the other would know where to start."
 That changes the tone completely.

 The research is consistent on one thing: do not start with numbers.
 "How much money do you have?" is the wrong question and almost always creates resistance.
 The easiest entry point is a question about practical continuity, not wealth.